 The distribution of any literature or other written material within work or customer areas is prohibited.
+Non-employees are prohibited from soliciting or distributing literature on university premises.

 The posting of materials on approved official bulletin boards are permitted with approval from the Division of Human Resources.